 For example, if they say law, I ask, “If you are not admitted to law school, or you are admitted but find out you don’t enjoy it, what would be your second choice?
 What would you do for money?”

 Since a pre-law student can major in virtually anything, I encourage them to pursue their Plan B as their course of study.
 I encourage students to (a) always keep an open mind and (b) always have multiple backup plans.

 ...and it can lead to a college list.

-In the end, the goal is for the student to have a clearer idea of what they really like, what they are good at, and job potential — plus a list of colleges to which they should apply and, most importantly, visit.
-Obviously there are other factors to be considered, cost being the primary one, but this is a good starting point for students.
+Ultimately, the goal is for the student to have a clearer idea of what they really like, what they are good at, and their job potential — plus a list of colleges to which they should apply and, most importantly, visit.
+Obviously, there are other factors to be considered, cost being the primary one, but this is a good starting point for students.
 A college advising service can help families plan for the future.

 The right college will help lead your student to their ikigai.
 The more we as parents and counselors can do get our students to begin thinking about their future in terms of interests, passions and talents, the easier it will be for them to complete the ikigai process as they go forward.